ahmeterdem1/SSL-Messager/README.md

 the near future with spreading the write operation on multiple linear instances (no threading, yet).

 I set the timeouts to "None" before FTP operations, i did not check if it works.
 Maybe it does.

+An 80mb upload has been accomplished with the above stated setup.
+So the problem is solved i guess.